My Beautiful Dark Twisted Fantasy: Title and packaging

-West told Condo that he wanted a phoenix painting and after he came up with the artwork, the rapper expressed his admiration for how they both "express ourselves with our truest vision".
+West told Condo that he wanted a phoenix painting.
+After Condo produced with the artwork, West expressed his admiration for how they both "express ourselves with our truest vision".
 According to Condo, West requested the original cover image to be provocative enough to be banned by retailers, as a publicity stunt.
 In October 2010, a month before the album's release, West tweeted: "Yoooo they banned my album cover!!!!!
 Banned in the USA!!!
 They don't want me chilling on the couch with my Phoenix!"
 He also suggested Walmart had rejected the cover and cited the case of rock band Nirvana's 1991 album Nevermind, which featured a photo of a naked baby.
 West questioned why the band are allowed to have someone nude on their cover, but he "can't have a PAINTING of a monster with no arms and a polka dot tail and wings".
-In response, Walmart denied West's suggestion in a statement declaring the company's excitement about My Beautiful Dark Twisted Fantasy and its arrival in stores: "We did not reject the cover artwork and it was not presented to us."
-Certain retailers would not carry the original cover, with West substituting it with Condo's ballerina artwork, while some shipped copies used a pixelated version of the original.
+In response, Walmart denied the suggestion in a statement declaring the company's excitement about My Beautiful Dark Twisted Fantasy and its arrival in stores.
+Certain retailers did not carry the original cover, with West substituting it with Condo's ballerina artwork, while some shipped copies used a pixelated version of the original.

 In 2015, Billboard named the album's artwork as the 30th best of all time.
-The magazine wrote that West "matched the widescreen brilliance of the album's music with boundary-cracking art, including a controversial image of a demonic West being straddled by a nude angel".
+The magazine wrote that West "matched the widescreen brilliance of the album's music with boundary-cracking art", including a demonic image of him "being straddled by a nude angel".
 In 2017, NME listed the cover as the seventh best album artwork of the 21st century so far.